IP case law Court of Justice

 IPcuria's goal is to facilitate access to such case law, by compiling, in a freely accessible database, all decisions of the CJEU (in preliminary ruling procedures or in appeals).

-Behind IPcuria are Stijn Debaene and Hakim Haouideg, IP lawyers at the Brussels office of Fieldfisher, representing clients before the Belgian, Benelux and EU Courts in IP cases.
+Behind IPcuria is Hakim Haouideg, IP lawyer at the Brussels office of Fieldfisher, representing clients before the Belgian, Benelux and EU Courts in IP cases.

-Like all IP practitioners in Europe, keeping up with the decisions of the CJEU in the field of IP is part of our daily activities.
-When it became too difficult to simply rely on our (collective) memory to quickly retrieve a case, we decided to keep track of them in a more systematic way, using a database.
+Like all IP/Tech practitioners in Europe, keeping up with the decisions of the CJEU in the field of IP/Privacy is part of my daily activities.
+When it became too difficult to simply rely on memory to quickly retrieve a case, I decided to keep track of them in a more systematic way, using a database.

-We thought that this database could be useful to all our IP colleagues in Europe and so we created IPcuria.eu.
+I thought that this database could be useful to IP colleagues in Europe and so I created IPcuria.

 Latest decisions, referrals and appeals